hbaragar/slug/README.txt

 The normal workflow is:

  $ slug init         # run once to initialize the backup system
  $ vim .gitignore    # edit to make sure you don't import unwanted files
                      # edit .gitignore files in other subdirectories
                      # you can get a list of the files which will be saved
                      # with  find-git-files  or  slug ls-new-files
- $ slug commit      # the first commit will be fairly slow, but the following
+ $ slug it           # the first slug-it will be fairly slow, but the following
                      # ones will be very fast

 .... later ....

- $ slug commit
+ $ slug it

 The backup will be placed in $HOME/.git.
 "Nested Git repositories" will be rsync'ed to $HOME/.git/git-repositories and they will be registered as